pbearne/performance/plugins/image-prioritizer/readme.txt

 == Description ==

-This plugin optimizes the loading of images (and videos) with prioritization, lazy loading, and more accurate image size selection.
+This plugin optimizes the loading of images (and videos) with prioritization to improve [Largest Contentful Paint](https://web.dev/articles/lcp) (LCP), lazy loading, and more accurate image size selection.

 The current optimizations include: